 A stand down, redundancy or restructure announcement will often trigger the flight-or-fight response in team members, causing them to shut down to the purpose, process and possibility of the organisational change.
 Not helpful when you’re trying to maintain performance and engagement through the change and into the future!!!
 And certainly not a great experience for staff.

-I'm Lata Hamilton, the Founder and Head Coach of Passion Pioneers.
-I'm an accredited Change Manager, NLP Practitioner, and Career Coach.
-And this is the 13th article in our 15-part Reimagine Restructures Blog Series.
+I'm Lata Hamilton, Change Leadership and Confidence expert.
+And this is the 13th article in my 15-part Reimagine Restructures Blog Series.

 The hard one